-In a gaming party, the flashing lights can help boost morale or get you pumped up.
+The flashing lights can help boost morale or get you pumped up at a gaming party.
 Or it’s just marketing.
-But you’ll note that all gaming gear tends to come with excessive lighting or certain designs to look different.
+But you’ll note that all gaming gear tends to have excessive lighting or specific designs to look different.

-(OK, seriously, I find all those colorful lightings extremely distracting.
-Decorating your gig can be an art, but I don’t see how that’d help with playing games.)
+(Seriously, I find all those colorful lighting extremely distracting.
+Decorating your rig can be an art, but I don’t see how that’d help with game-playing.)

-- Regularly updated pre-programmed settings for a good selection of popular games.
+- It regularly updated pre-programmed settings for a good selection of popular games.
 Pick a game, and the router will adjust its settings for you accordingly.

-- A robust application-based QoS feature to make sure games get the bandwidth they need at any given time.
+- A robust application-based and client-based QoS feature ensures games get the bandwidth they need at any given time.

-So, a gaming router is a matter of nuance.
-A real one can enhance your gaming experience — by a little or a lot, depending on how your current router works out for your Internet connection and the status of your local network.
+A gaming router is a matter of nuance.
+A fitting one can enhance your gaming experience — by a little or a lot, depending on how your existing (non-gaming) router works out, given your Internet connection and the status of your local network.